 Note: People on benefits or a low income may qualify for help with court fees.
 Use form EX160A titled 'How to apply for help with fees'.
 If partners use a surrogate to have a child they need to apply for a parental order to become a child's legal parent.

-Parental Responsibility and Rights in the United Kingdom
+Parental Rights and Responsibilities in United Kingdom